google/zetasql/docs/functions-and-operators.md

     <td>TIMESTAMP</td>
     <td>
       Casting from a datetime to a timestamp interprets
-      <code>datetime_expression</code> as of midnight (start of the day) in the
+      <code>datetime_expression</code> in the default time zone,
-      default time zone, which is implementation defined.
+      which is implementation defined.
+      <br /><br />
+      Most valid datetime values have exactly one corresponding timestamp in each time zone.
+However, there are certain combinations of valid datetime values and time zones that have zero or two corresponding timestamp values.
+This happens in a time zone when clocks are set forward or set back, such as for Daylight Savings Time.
+      When there are two valid timestamps, the earlier one is used.
+      When there is no valid timestamp, the length of the gap in time (typically one hour) is added to the datetime.
     </td>
   </tr>